Understanding The Addiction Treatment Journey

-Addiction manifests in different ways.
-Its symptoms include impaired control of one’s craving or urges, social problems like inability to maintain professional or personal relationships, continued use of the substance or participation in an activity despite the risks that come with it, and physical effects like higher tolerance for the drug and experiencing withdrawal symptoms upon stopping its use.
-Tobacco, alcohol, and drug use are also key contributors to the cases of preventable disease and death in the US.
+Addiction affects not only the physical body but the mind as well, and it can trigger or worsen mental disorders.
+Understanding how the addiction also manifests in different ways is important.
+Common symptoms include impaired control of one’s craving or urges; social problems like the inability to maintain professional or personal relationships; continued use of the substance or participation in an activity despite the risks that come with it; and physical effects like increased tolerance for the drug and withdrawal symptoms upon stopping its use.
+The use of and addiction to substances like tobacco, alcohol, and other drugs is also a key contributor to the many cases of preventable disease and death in the US.

 First Steps to Recovery

 - Admission.
 The process to enroll in a rehabilitation program can be initiated by a call from the patient or their loved ones.
 This is the start of a life-changing process, and it’s normal for patients to feel apprehension during this step.
 Addiction treatment centers understand this, which is why admission processes are designed to provide as much assurance and comfort to the patient and their loved ones as possible.
-During this time, the center can ask the patient or their family for the following: medical records, mental health history, and insurance information.
+During this time, the center may ask the patient or their family for the following: medical records, mental health history, and insurance information.

 - Assessment.
 The goal of this step is to determine the specific needs of the patient.
-The assessment process focuses on the details of the addiction disorder, such as the substances the patient is addicted to and how long they’ve been using it.
-Information from this step is used to formulate a treatment and recovery plan that is suited to the needs of the patient and maximizes their chance of success.
+The assessment process focuses on the details of the addiction disorder, such as the substances the patient is addicted to and how long they’ve been using them.
+Information from this step is then used to formulate a treatment and recovery plan that is suited to the needs of the patient and maximizes their chance of success.

 - Inpatient Care.
 Residential or inpatient treatment requires the patient to check into a controlled facility that offers 24-hour structured care and emotional and medical support.
-Inpatient facilities are often recommended for patients who have more severe conditions or co-occurring disorders.
+Inpatient facilities are often recommended for clients who have more severe conditions or co-occurring disorders.
 This type of treatment can take up anywhere from 6 to 12 months.
 There are also short-term inpatient treatments that focus primarily on detoxification, intense counseling, and preparing the patient for community-based programs.